timothy-cloudopsguy/tfwrap/frontend/bootstrap/README.md

 ## What this bootstrap does

-This directory contains minimal notes for the *bootstrap* step used by `tfwrapper`.
+This directory contains minimal notes for the *bootstrap* step used by `tfwrap`.
 Its goal is to ensure the remote Terraform backend and locking resources exist before running the rest of the infrastructure tooling.

 - **Primary purpose**: create and configure a remote state backend S3 bucket for state and state lock, the current version does not use KMS keys.
-- **When to use**: normally `tfwrapper` automates this step.
-Use the manual instructions below only if `tfwrapper` fails, you need to customize resources, or you prefer to create them yourself.
+- **When to use**: normally `tfwrap` automates this step.
+Use the manual instructions below only if `tfwrap` fails, you need to customize resources, or you prefer to create them yourself.

-## What tfwrapper usually creates
+## What tfwrap usually creates

-When working correctly, `tfwrapper` will create or verify the following (examples for an AWS-based backend):
+When working correctly, `tfwrap` will create or verify the following (examples for an AWS-based backend):

 - **S3 bucket** for remote state (with versioning and server-side encryption) and state locking
 - Backend configuration files referencing the above resources